Double-coset zeta functions for groups acting on trees: Introduction

 \subsection{Two relevant properties for group actions on trees}

 In the present paper, we mainly consider group actions on trees with one of the following two properties.

 The first property is \emph{weak local $\infty$-transitivity}.
-A group action on a tree $(G,T)$ is weakly locally $\infty$-transitive if, for every $v\in VT$ and every path $\frp$ in the quotient graph $G\backslash T$, the stabiliser of $v$ acts transitively on the set of all geodesics in~$T$ starting at $v$ and lifting $\frp$.
-This condition, which we introduce in Section~\ref{sus:wlit}, generalises the well-known notion of \emph{local $\infty$-transitivity} to non-edge transitive group actions.
+A group action on a tree~$(G,T)$ is weakly locally $\infty$-transitive if, for every $v\in VT$ and every path $\frp$ in the quotient graph $G\backslash T$, the stabiliser of $v$ acts transitively on the set of all geodesics in~$T$ starting at $v$ and lifting $\frp$.
+This condition, which we introduce in Section~\ref{sus:wlit}, generalises the well-known notion of \emph{local $\infty$-transitivity} (or \emph{boundary $2$-transitivity}).
+The study of local transitivity properties of groups acting on graphs goes back to W.~Tutte~\cite{tutte}.
+The work of M.~Burger and S.~Mozes~\cite{bumo, bumo2} brought a specific attention to locally $\infty$-transitive actions on trees: indeed, they exploited this condition to construct lattices in products of trees.
+Later on, N.~Radu~\cite{radu} provided a broad classification result for locally $\infty$-transitive actions on trees, and further insights on those actions have been provided more recently by C.~Reid~\cite{reid}.
+Our notion of weak local $\infty$-transitivity extends the one of local $\infty$-transitivity to non-arc transitive group actions on trees (cf.~Lemma~\ref{lem:(W)LIT}).

+The second property we consider is \emph{(P)-closedness}, a property that stems from the more general concept of actions on trees with Tits' property~(P).
+The latter property has been introduced by J.~Tits~\cite[\S4.2]{tit:tree} and is recalled in Section~\ref{sus:Pcl}.
+A group action on a tree~$(G,T)$ is \emph{(P)-closed} if it has Tits' property~(P) and $G\leq \Aut(T)$ is closed with respect to the permutation topology.
+Tits' property~(P) play a central role in the theory of groups acting on trees and even beyond.
+For instance, one may use a (P)-closed action to produce and study properties of simple groups acting on trees (cf.~for instance~\cite[Théorème~4.5]{tit:tree}, \cite[Theorem~7.3]{bew:simp},~\cite[Theorem~1.8]{resm:lad}, and~\cite{cadm}).

+We thank one of the anonymous referees to have brought the attention to the following clarification. \begin{rem} Another (equivalent) way to define (P)-closed actions on trees is to require that the group~$G\leq \Aut(T)$ of the relevant action~$(G,T)$ equals its \emph{(P)-closure} (or (P${}_1$)-\emph{closure}).
+The latter is a suitably \emph{closed} subgroup of~$\Aut(T)$ that has been first introduced by C.~Banks, M.~Elder, and G.~Willis~\cite[\S3]{bew:simp} for locally finite trees under the initial name of \emph{$1$-closure}.
+The term "$1$-closure" is problematic (cf.~the footnote in~\cite[\S 2.3]{resm:lad}), so it has been successively replaced by "(P)-closure" (or "(P${}_1$)-closure", as there is a more general notion of "(P${}_k$)-closure" for every $k\geq 1$).

+In~\cite[\S 2.3]{resm:lad}, C.~Reid and S.~Smith extend the definition of (P)-closure to group actions on arbitrary trees.
+Their notion agrees with the one in~\cite{bew:simp} if the tree is locally finite, and is equivalent to the definition that we use in the present paper by~\cite[Theorem~2.18]{resm:lad}. \end{rem}